daniel-ilett/blog/_drafts/2019-05-01-tut1-1-smo-greyscale.md

 return half4(sepia, tex.a);
 ~~~

+If you're looking to further your shader-writing skills, I'd recommend brushing up on your linear algebra - stuff like vector and matrix operations - before going too deep.
+There are tons of crash-courses available online; [this one](http://metalbyexample.com/linear-algebra/) seems to cover the important topics.

 ## A small note about floating-points

-You'll have noticed - and may have been confused - throughout these tutorials that I seem to be using all sorts of different names for some types - sometimes I use `float`, other times `fixed` and in this last instance, `half`.
-I've kind of been deliberately annoying so I could make this point, but they're all floating-point number representations of different precision but, on most PC hardware, there is [absolutely no difference](https://docs.unity3d.com/Manual/SL-DataTypesAndPrecision.html) between them; they're often all taken to mean full 32-bit precision.
+As mentioned, the keywords `float`, `fixed` and `half` all denote floating-point numbers of different precision.
+You'll have noticed that the Greyscale fragment shader used `float`, while the Sepia Tone fragment shader used `half`; both are capable of representing colours, so both are valid in this context.
+In fact, on most desktop and laptop GPU hardware, there is [absolutely no difference](https://docs.unity3d.com/Manual/SL-DataTypesAndPrecision.html) between the types; they're often all taken to mean full 32-bit precision unless they are being used on mobile GPUs.

 <hr/>